rcarrata/rcarrata.github.io/_posts/2022-01-18-argo-and-acm.md

 As we can see from the previous example the placementRef.name is defined as all-openshift-clusters, and is specified as target clusters for the GitOps instance that is installed in argoNamespace: openshift-gitops.

-On the other hand, the argoServer.cluster specification requires the local-cluster value, because will be using the OpenShift GitOps deployed in the OpenShift cluster that is also where the ACM Hub is installed.
+On the other hand, the argoServer.cluster specification requires the local-cluster value, because we will be using the OpenShift GitOps deployed in the OpenShift cluster that is also where the ACM Hub is installed.

-* After a couple of minutes than we have the generated the GitOps Cluster CRD in the ACM Hub, we will be able to define Applications and ApplicationSets directly from our ACM Hub console in the Applications section.
+* After a couple of minutes once we have generated the GitOps Cluster CRD in the ACM Hub, we will be able to define Applications and ApplicationSets directly from our ACM Hub console in the Applications section.

 ## Deploying ArgoCD/OpenShift GitOps ApplicationSets from ACM Hub

-Once we have the integration between OpenShift GitOps and ACM is enabled though the GitOps Cluster CRD in ACM Hub, we have the possibility to deploy ApplicationSets in ACM Hub directly, managing in a single pane of glass all the ArgoCD applications.
+Once the integration between OpenShift GitOps and ACM is enabled through the GitOps Cluster CRD in ACM Hub, we have the possibility to deploy ApplicationSets in ACM Hub directly, managing all the ArgoCD applications in a single pane of glass.

 On the other hand we will also benefit from the features of the different [generators of ArgoCD ApplicationSets](https://argocd-applicationset.readthedocs.io/en/stable/Generators/).

-Using these generators (specially the [Cluster Decision Resource Generator](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster-Decision-Resource/)) we can deploy several applications from a single repository in different clusters, leveraging from the ApplicationSet for apply the application manifests for the different objects in the repository in each managed cluster.
+Using these generators (especially the [Cluster Decision Resource Generator](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster-Decision-Resource/)) we can deploy several applications from a single repository in different clusters, leveraging the ApplicationSet to apply the application manifests for the different objects in the repository in each managed cluster.

 Let's generate the ApplicationSet in ACM Hub.

-* With the UI generate a ApplicationSet with for an applicationset of example:
+* With the UI generate an ApplicationSet for an example applicationset:

 [![](/images/acmappA.png "acmappA")]({{site.url}}/images/acmappA.png)